Azalurg/cheatsheets/commands/README.md

 # Commands

-Few commands I often use but also often don't remember.
+A few commands I often use but also often don't remember.

 </br>